Online Safety Parent Advice

 Please find some helpful information below to help you as parents and carers talk to your child about internet safety.

-Another e safety link please take a look the Dorset Police website.
+Another online safety link please take a look the Dorset Police website.

 NSPCC Out Alone Guide – Need to Know: is my child ready to go out alone?